polterguy/polterguy.github.io/plugins/magic.lambda.auth/index.md

 * __[auth.ticket.get]__ - Returns the JWT token's payload as a lambda structure, and also verifies the token in the process
 * __[auth.ticket.create]__ - Creates a new JWT token, that you can return to your client, any ways you see fit
 * __[auth.ticket.refresh]__ - Refreshes a JWT token.
 Useful for refreshing a token before it expires, which would require the user to login again
-* __[auth.ticket.verify]__ - Verifies a JWT token, and that the user is logged in, in addition to (optionally) that he belongs to one roles supplied as a comma separated list of roles
+* __[auth.ticket.verify]__ - Verifies a JWT token, and that the user is logged in, in addition to (optionally) that he belongs to one of the roles supplied as a comma separated list of roles
 * __[auth.ticket.in-role]__ - The same as **[auth.ticket.verify]**, but returns true or false, depending upon whether or not user is in any of the roles provided or not
 * __[auth.token.verify]__ - This slot accepts an external OpenID Connect token, for then to verify its authenticity and returning its email claim.